jupiter211developer/jupiter211developer/README.md

   I'm a Senior Full-Stack & Blockchain Developer.

-I have rich experience in React, Vue.js, Node.js, Laravel and Python.
+I have rich experience in React, Vue.js, Node.js, Laravel, Java and Django.

 Also I have built lots of NFT, Swap and cryptocurrencies.